 Lisa Guild, Account Executive, Brokerage Sales, Medavie Blue Cross

-Lisa has been with Medavie Blue Cross for eight years.
+Lisa has been with Medavie Blue Cross for nine years.
 During this time she has had many opportunities to represent Medavie Blue Cross in a number of activities and has witnessed the effects of Foundation-funded programs in the community.
 Living in the small town of Windsor, Nova Scotia, Lisa was a three-time consecutive co-Chair of the Canadian Cancer Society Relay for Life and a committee member for an additional three years.
 Over this period, her community raised over $350,000 for this important cause.